6 Configuring emuR for ToBI annotations

 vowel_phonemes = c("a", "E", "i", "O", "u", "4")

-With a few tidyverse commands, we can wrangle mau.s to have the label V for vowels and C for consonants (i.e., the labels that are not in the vowel_phonemes vector), and storing this as a new data frame called new_items.
+With a few tidyverse commands, we can wrangle mau.s to have the label V for vowels and C for consonants (i.e., the labels that are not in the vowel_phonemes vector), and store this as a new data frame called new_items.

 We first change the values in the attribute column to CV using the mutate() function.
 We use the rename() function to change the labels column with phonemic annotations to old_labels.
 Finally we use mutate() in combination with case_when() to store the label V in labels wherever old_labels has a phonemic annotation found in our vowel_phonemes vector, and to store the label C in all other cases.
 For more resources on the tidyverse see the initial setup chapter.